 Back to the future… and after teaching school wasn’t for me.
 I had the opportunity to take my project management skills to another level with road and bridge construction partnering workshops for Arizona Department of Transportation and the Federal Highway Administration.
 Stakeholders (20 to 80 depending on the size of the project) were invited to attend what, at the time, was a mandated pre-construction teambuilding meeting.
 I led them through a day-long process of ego to wego; defining a code of ethics to issue resolution details and action plans, then writing up the report and sending it to all the participants.

 During this time I was also building a personal coaching business, too.
-I’d started a company in 1988, Be The Dream, back in the aerospace company with the intention of bridging best practices in personal/spiritual development and business operational procedures.
+I’d started a company in 1988, Be The Dream, while still working at the aerospace company with the intention of bridging best practices in personal/spiritual development and business operational procedures.
 I didn’t have a lot of experience at it then other than what I’d been able to do for the company – led a team to reduce delinquent military spares shipments from 27% to less than 7% in fewer than 12 months.

 Partnering workshops were sporadic as was the occasional client, so when I got a call to go on the road for a while I jumped on it.
 It wasn’t your typical road show, though.
 It was a Mattel/Live Nation production called Barbie Live in Fairytopia.
 I know sounds a bit strange, adults playing with Barbie.
 It was a full-blown theater production with 3 semi-trucks full of costumes, props, rigging and staging materials and another full of merchandise.
 We were in charge of the merchandise.